 The 2022 Vilcek Prizes for Creative Promise in Dance are awarded to young foreign-born dance and movement artists living and working in the United States.
 Recipients are selected for the professional rigor and aesthetic quality of their work.
 Creative Promise Prize recipients each receive a cash award of $50,000, and a commemorative certificate.
 The 2022 Vilcek Prizes for Creative Promise in Dance are awarded to Tatiana Desardouin, Tamisha Guy, and Leonardo Sandoval.

 Tatiana Desardouin receives the Vilcek Prize for Creative Promise in Dance for her presentation of hip-hop and house dance that brings the vernacular tradition of these genres in the Black diaspora to her performances, choreography, and artistic direction.
-Of Haitian origin, born and raised in Switzerland, Desardouin is the founder and artistic director of Passion Fruit Dance Company; she has established herself as a leader in urban dance movements in both Europe and the United States.
+Of Haitian origin, born and raised in Switzerland, Desardouin is the founder and artistic director of Passion Fruit Dance Company; she has established herself as a leader in street and club dance styles and culture in both Europe and the United States.

 Tamisha Guy is a Trinidadian-born performer and choreographer based in Brooklyn, New York.
 A dancer and former rehearsal director with A.I.M. by Kyle Abraham and an alumna of the Martha Graham Dance Company, Guy receives the Vilcek Prize for Creative Promise in Dance for her work that engages elements of contemporary, modern, and narrative dance traditions to inform her performance language which is both intuitive and compelling.
 Guy earned her BFA in dance and BA in arts management at Purchase College, SUNY.